karlgrieshop/RNA-Seq_Tutorial/README.md

 The data used for this tutorial are in peer review and are currently still unpublished.
 **PLEASE do not share this data outside this module.**

+## Origin
+The data stem from the as-of-yet unpublished article:
+Grieshop, K., Liu, M. J., Frost, R. S., Lindsay, M. P., Bayoumi, M., Brengdahl, M. I., Molnar, R. I. & Agrawal, A. F. (2024).
+Expression divergence in response to sex-biased selection. bioRxiv, 2024-11.

+## Background
+In six replicate populations of 1000 flies, a dominant marker (DsRed) on Chromosome 2 was used to force a “Red” pool of genetically variable chromosomes through exclusive father-to-son inheritance, while a complimentary pool of “NonRed” chromosomes was inherited primarily from mothers to daughters.
+After 100 generations, males carrying a Red chromosome copy exhibited greater mating success than males with only NonRed chromosomes, consistent with the accumulation of male-benefit/female-detriment sexually antagonistic alleles in the Red pool relative to NonRed.
+We analysed differentially expressed genes between flies with and without Red chromosomes.

 ## Overview
 This directory contains materials for Session 10 of the Data Science and Bioinformatics module at the University of East Anglia.
 The focus of this session is to:
 1. Document how RNA-Seq FastQ files were processed to read count .tsv files.